Apple and Caramelized Onion Bites

 • Salt and pepper to taste

-• 1 wheel Brie cheese
+• 12 wheel Brie cheese or 1/2 cup mozzarella cheese

 • 2 Honeycrisp apples, thinly sliced